James-HoneyBadger/dreamberd-interpreter/README.md

 ## Implemented Features

-These are features that are implemented according to the [DreamBerd specification](https://github.com/TodePond/DreamBerd---e-acc) in this interpreter.
+These are features that are implemented according to the [GulfOfMexico specification](https://github.com/TodePond/GulfOfMexico---e-acc) in this interpreter.

 ### Exclamation Marks!